 GENERAL STUDIES, COMPETENCY-BASED TEACHER PREPARATION EMPHASIS

-The Teacher Preparation Emphasis exists is designed specifically for paraprofessionals and other adult learners who are seeking a seamless path to alternative teacher certification after completing a bachelor’s degree.
-This specially created curriculum blends knowledge and skills development as a leader but also prepares students for a career trajectory as a K-12 teacher.
-Students will complete a total of five courses (ORGL 3331, ORGL 4352, ORGL 4361, ORGL 4344, and ORGL 4341) that provide an applied focus on educational issues and leadership as well as career readiness to pursue teaching as a future occupation.
+The Teacher Preparation Emphasis exists and is designed specifically for paraprofessionals and other adult learners who are seeking a seamless path to alternative teacher certification after completing a bachelor’s degree.
+This specially created curriculum blends knowledge and skills development as a leader, but also prepares students for a career trajectory as a K-12 teacher.
+Students will complete a total of five courses (ORGL 3331, ORGL 4352, ORGL 4361, ORGL 4344, and ORGL 4341) that provide an applied focus on educational issues and leadership, as well as career readiness to pursue teaching as a future occupation.
+Students electing to enroll in the Teacher Preparation emphasis will have their electives in the BAAS-GECB reduced by 12sch.

 Print or Download a PDF of this page